 Beginning in 2014, the City began evaluating several options for how to finance and relocate the resources at Fire Headquarters to an alternative location.
 In December 2016, the City of Auburn was awarded \$2 million from NYS DEC towards a critical infrastructure relocation project.
 In addition, the City was awarded \$1.2 million from NYS DRI program towards the construction of a new modern purpose-built facility that would enhance the downtown area.
 On January 2, 2020 the Auburn City Council authorized a \$10 million bond ordinance to move forward with the relocation of the Auburn Fire Department from its current headquarters at 23 Market Street to 31 Seminary Street.
+Construction of the new Fire Headquarters and Public Safety Building is underway with substantial completion estimated for mid-September 2021.

-The City currently has two outstanding fire vehicle debt obligations.
-The first is a capital lease obligation with an outstanding principal balance of \$245,480 that will be satisfied in 2021.
-This lease obligation is for Truck #2 that was acquired in 2007.
-The second is for a bond repayment in the amount of \$1,800,000 for two vehicles acquired in 2018.
+The City currently has one outstanding fire vehicle debt obligation.
+This is for a bond repayment in the amount of \$1,800,000 for two vehicles acquired in 2018.
 The department continues to support that a regular replacement schedule helps to reduce maintenance costs and provides for increased trade-in value for each generation of new apparatus.